MallikaKundeti/My-Cyber-projects/IOC-tracking-project.md

 🔎 Summary

-In this exercise, I created a simple CSV-based IOC tracker to log domains and IPs from various sources.
+In this mini project, I created a simple CSV-based IOC tracker to log domains and IPs from various sources.
 The goal was to practice tracking potentially suspicious activity — like phishing attempts, SSH anomalies, or suspicious domains — while keeping everything structured and easy to read.

 I used the printf command to populate the CSV and then column -t to get a neat, tabulated view.
 This helps mimic how SOC analysts or security teams maintain IOC logs in a real environment.